Rabscuttler/osm_solarpv_analysis/README.md

-# osm_solarpv_analysis
-Analysis of UK Solar PV in Open Street Map
+# Analysing Open Street Map Solar PV
+Notebooks with some analysis of OSM data exports.
+Some maps.